-Consumers’ increasing interest in healthy eating and a growing global middle class is fuelling almond demand, with the industry experiencing a 78 percent growth in shipments between crop years 2006/2007 and 2011/2012, according to Blue Diamond Almonds.
+Consumers’ increasing interest in healthy eating and a growing global middle class is fueling demand, with the almond industry experiencing a 78 percent growth in shipments between crop years 2006/2007 and 2011/2012, according to Blue Diamond Almonds.

 FLEXNEWS spoke to Bill Morecraft, general manager of the company’s Global Ingredient Division, about the changing dynamics of the almond industry and how the company is looking to innovation to drive further growth.